 As you sift through the resumes that come in, spend some time determining the qualities you are looking for in your ideal candidate.
 Particularly if this is your first tech hire, focus on finding more of a generalist than a narrow specialist.

-During the interview process, gauge candidates’ ability to communicate technical issues to non-technical colleagues and clients.
+During the interview process, gauge tech support candidates’ ability to communicate technical issues to non-technical colleagues and clients.
 Look for someone who is customer- and user-focused.
-Another important quality to look for is curiosity and an eagerness to research new products and methods and become the in-house expert.
+Another important quality to look for is curiosity and an eagerness to research new products and methods and become an in-house expert.

 Once you’ve settled on your top candidate, extoll the virtues of a small business environment.
 These may include project management opportunities, the ability to work in a variety of tech capabilities, close contact with customers, and the opportunity to grow in their role as your business grows.

-Start Your Tech Support Search With a Free Job Post
+Start Your Search With a Free Job Post

 Small business tech support needs are not one-size-fits-all, and likely will change as your company grows.
 Stand out from the competition with a free job listing from Monster and find the IT support applicants you need to grow your small business.